-For the year ended December 31, 2010, Vulcan incurred a nonrecurring legal settlement expense of \$40,000,000, prior to any impact on income taxes.
-For the nine months ended September 30, 2011, Vulcan received insurance recoveries totaling \$46,404,000 related to litigation, which was recorded as income prior to any impact on income taxes.
-While these amounts have been included in the pro forma results of operations, Martin Marietta believes the magnitude of these legal settlements and recoveries are nonrecurring in nature.
+For the year ended December 31, 2011, Vulcan received an insurance recovery of \$46,404,000 related to litigation, which was recorded as income prior to any impact on income taxes.
+While this amount has been included in the proforma results of operations, Martin Marietta believes the magnitude of this legal recovery is nonrecurring in nature.